unbit/uwsgi-docs/AttachingDaemons.rst

 best choice for services that must be flushed whenever the app is restarted.

-Pidfile governed processes can survive death or reload of the master so long as their pidfiles are available and the pid conteined therein matches a running pid.
+Pidfile governed processes can survive death or reload of the master so long as their pidfiles are available and the pid contained therein matches a running pid.
 This is the best choice for processes requiring longer persistence, and for which a brutal kill could mean loss of data such as a database.